 If your gum disease has progressed to an advanced stage, the only method to preserve your tooth is osseous surgery.
 However, if the condition is mild, you are recommended scaling, and root planing is a method to treat gum disease.

 Scaling and root planing are the gold standard initial treatment options for periodontitis.
 You may also be recommended antibiotics, either oral or topical, to eliminate the bacteria built up in the pockets of your gums.
 Antibiotics are useful as a treatment option for mild gum disease.

 Bone grafting is recommended if gum disease has destroyed the bone around your tooth.
 A procedure called guided tissue regeneration helps regenerate the bone damaged by bacteria.

-Gum disease develops from improper dental hygiene and the lack of visits to your dentist for cleanings and exams.
+Gum disease develops from improper dental hygiene and the lack of visits to your emergency dentist in San Diego for cleanings and exams.
 If your condition requires osseous surgery to reduce the gum pockets, you can also expect the reduction to hurt your pockets and wallet.